 (g) A public servant who is a hearing examiner employed by an agency performing regulatory functions and who conducts hearings in contested cases commits an offense if the public servant solicits, accepts, or agrees to accept any benefit from any person who is appearing before the agency in a contested case, who is doing business with the agency, or who the public servant knows is interested in any matter before the public servant.
 The exception provided by Sec.
 36.10(b) does not apply to a benefit under this subsection.

-How can I be charged with Gift to Public Servant by Person Subject to His Jurisdiction?
+How can I be charged with a Gift to Public Servant offense in Texas?

-You can be charged with Gift to Public Servant by Person Subject to His Jurisdiction if the state’s attorneys believe that each of the elements of 36.08 as described in the section above have been met.
+You can be charged with Gift to Public Servant by Person Subject to His Jurisdiction in Texas if the state’s attorneys believe that each of the elements of 36.08 as described in the section above have been met.

-What is the punishment for Gift to Public Servant by Person Subject to His Jurisdiction?
+What is the penalty for a Texas Gift to Public Servant offense?

 A conviction for Gift to Public Servant by Person Subject to His Jurisdictionis punished as a Class A misdemeanor,[2] with a maximum possible fine under Texas state law of up to $4,000 and jail time of up to one year.